 However, more and more websites are opting to have external link clicks tracked via their analytics, and this could potentially include any ads running on their site.
 This is generally done via something like Google Tag Manager, as it’s easy to set up, and then the stats are collected in Google Analytics.

-Stage 2: Ad Networks & Ad Servers
+Stage 2: Ad Networks, Supply Side Platforms, & Ad Servers

 Advertisers almost always have a whole array of tracking that fires when an ad is clicked on.
 This is because websites generally don’t have direct relationships with the advertisers who place ads on their sites.

 To do this, they need to be able to find out when ads get clicked on, so they will have click tracking built into their ad code (which will be run via an ad server – something like Google Ad Manager).

-The Ad Server will also get access to this click data.
+The ad server will also get access to this click data.
 As well as aggregating this data for their own ends (such as marketing their services), making sure click tracking is working is a large part of what they are being paid for, so they do actually need to be able to see click data.

-Ad Agencies are responsible to advertisers for performance, so will generally track clicks themselves to ensure they can move budget between ad networks to get the best performance.
+Ad Agencies are responsible to advertisers for performance, so they will generally track clicks themselves to ensure they can move budget between ad networks to get the best performance.
 Their ad code will be run through something like Google Campaign Manager.

 These companies solely work on delivering ads across any set of millions of users with as few problems occurring as possible.
-To make sure they are doing this, they will also likely track clicks, as if an ad has a low CTR on a certain site or browser etc, then that is an early indication of a problem.
+To make sure they are doing this, they will also likely track clicks as if an ad has a low CTR on a certain site or browser etc, then that is an early indication of a problem.

 Stage 4: The Advertiser

-This is often the simplest type of tracking of the lot – usually just a specific URL or a UTM tag.
+This is often the simplest type of tracking of the lot – usually just a specific URL or a UTM link.
 Whatever it is will still help the advertiser to work out which specific ad was clicked on.

-- Ad Network
+- Ad Network or Supply Side Platform

 - Ad Server